sonpeter/sonpeter.github.io/_pages/about.md

 My CV is available [here](https://sonpeter.github.io/CV_SonNguyen.pdf).

 ## Research interests
-My research is primarily motivated by developing efficient, interpretable, and reliable algorithms for machine learning models.
-My works intersect probabilistic modeling, deep learning, and optimization, aiming to integrate the complementary advantages of these areas into foundation problems of modeling, inference, and learning.
+My research intersects probabilistic modeling, deep learning, and optimization, aiming to integrate the complementary advantages of these areas into foundation problems of modeling, inference, and learning.

+Currently, my work focuses on developing efficient and theoretically sound optimization algorithms for large-scale deep learning with non-conventional constraints.

-I am particularly excited about efficient and scalable probabilistic methods applied in large-scale settings of several domains such as Bayesian deep learning, deep generative models, hierarchical Bayesian models, and  online/continual learning.
-I also have a broad interest in principled perspectives of deep learning including generalization, representation, uncertainty estimation, robustness, and so on.
+I am also particularly excited about efficient and scalable probabilistic methods applied in complex settings of several domains such as Bayesian deep learning, deep generative models, hierarchical Bayesian models, and online/continual learning.